dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/line-segments-unit.md

 # DSLineSegmentsUnit

-The `DSLineSegmentsUnit` class represents a collection of line segments in 2D space.
-It is a derived class of `DSIntermediateResultUnit`.
+The `DSLineSegmentsUnit` class extends the `DSIntermediateResultUnit` class and represents a unit of intermediate result specifically for line segments.

 ## Definition